platform6/personal_site/public/data/dashboard intro text.md

 The general rule I followed was to start the timer when I expected myself to concentrate fully on one of these categories, so time playing a game with family - or futzing on my phone (game or not) were not included.

 At the start it seemed pretty rare that I had a solid chunk of uninterupted time with work, family, and other general life tasks.
 Tracking all this gives me an idea of the actual time I have on my hands.
+It was fun putting this all together.

-### Was the experiment a sucess?
+### The Cold Hard Eye of Retrospect

 Most of this time was tracked while on a bus commuting back and forth to Boston.
 This is my main time now that I have to spend as I wish.
 However, there is some complications that arise from this - the bus is shaky, it can be cramped.
 I don't know exactly how much was bus dungeon time, as I didn't think to add a 'commuting' tag or anything like that.
 I will consider that for the new year.